… or weird stuff continues

 Acorn Archimedes 3000

-This is actually a hilarious story with my friends (Bachoo) Acorn Archimedes 3000.
+This is actually a hilarious story with my friend (Bachoo) Acorn Archimedes 3000.

 Bachoo told me that it is not working (video output was out of sync) and that he had it sent over to another retro refurbisher that tried almost everything and still couldn’t sort it out.
 As usual, I’ve treated it as a challenge and I said that I can take a look at it but I can’t promise anything since I am not an expert in Acorn machines (no worries ;P that was a long time ago ;P).